-- Keep the vehicle serviced and in good shape. - Check all fluid levels and brakes, tires, and cooling system. - Shift to a lower gear when going down steep or long hills.
+- Keep the vehicle serviced and in good shape. - Check all fluid levels and brakes, tires, cooling system, and transmission.

+Shift to a lower gear when going down steep or long hills.

 Using the brakes to slow the vehicle on a long downhill slope can cause brake overheating, can reduce brake performance, and could result in a loss of braking.
 Shift the transmission to a lower gear to let the engine assist the brakes on a steep downhill slope.